Admission to the School of Nursing

 University of Louisville Students Changing Majors

-Students who have completed at least one semester in another school of the University of Louisville and have a minimum college grade point average of 2.8 may apply to the School of Nursing.
-They must complete an online change of major form that can be found on the university undergraduate advising website.
+Students who are enrolled at the University of Louisville in another major may apply to the School of Nursing.
+They must complete an online change of major form through their ULink account.
 Students admitted through this process must be advised before registering for courses in their first semester in the lower division nursing program.

 Admission to the Upper Division